 Image: Protoc 300 TOC analyser with Paper Band Filtration sample preparation system

-Since making the initial installation, Heineken has also added an eighth monitoring location.
-A further Protoc analyser was installed to provide continuous measurement in the Brewery yard to monitor the surface water discharge to a local water course to ensure rainwater collected in this area was free of contamination.
+A further Protoc analyser was subsequently located in the Brewery yard, to monitor the surface water discharge to a local water course, to ensure rainwater collected in this area was free of contamination.

 The Brewery is now part of the Heineken Group and more recently, the Company has upgraded some of the original installations after 15 years of continuous operation.
 The most recent investments have included relocation of one system into a fully engineered outdoor kiosk, providing improved access and weather protection.
 An additional monitoring station was also added to a brand new fermentation line which was commissioned in 2020.

 Currently, the Protoc technology operate 24-7 in six locations which include the Bottling, Canning, Beer Destruction and Brewhouse production areas.

 The continued use of the Protoc analyser technology over the sixteen year period, is testament to the proven reliability of measurement and the service support which PPM provides to the end user.